Bruce Rauner: 2014 gubernatorial campaign

 On October 22, 2014, Dave McKinney, a Chicago Sun-Times political reporter and bureau chief, resigned from the paper, citing pressure brought to bear on him by Sun-Times management with regard to his coverage of Rauner.
 McKinney had completed an investigative news story about a lawsuit filed by Christine Kirk, the CEO of LeapSource, a firm at which Rauner served as director.
 The piece, written by three reporters and approved by the newspaper's editors, described Rauner using "hardball tactics" to threaten Kirk and her family.
 According to McKinney's attorney, the Rauner campaign requested the story include that McKinney had a conflict of interest due to his marriage to Ann Liston, a Democratic media consultant; the campaign eventually published details about the Liston's LLC sharing office space with a legally separate, long-term Democratic strategist firm, of which Liston was part-owner.
 The LLC was employed by a pro-Quinn PAC.
 McKinney says any notion of conflict of interest was untrue, a position backed up publicly by Sun-Times management.
 Rauner is a former investor of the Sun-Times and received the newspaper's backing, marking the first time the media organization endorsed any candidate after imposing a moratorium on political endorsements three years earlier.

 On November 4, 2014, Rauner was elected Governor of Illinois; Pat Quinn conceded defeat the next day.
-Rauner received 50.27% of the vote, while Quinn won 46.35%.
+Rauner received 50.27 percent of the vote, while Quinn won 46.35 percent.
 Rauner carried every county in the state except for Cook, home to Chicago.

 Rauner spent a record $26 million of his own money on his election.